hyansts/PreparedSqlBuilder/README.md

   instantiated.
 The fields also have a generic type, this is the Java representation of the column type, this is not the same as your SQL database type, but rather the type the data will be converted to when the column is fetched.

 There are a number of built-in features like conditional operators, aggregate functions, aliases and more.
-For more detailed information, please refer to the [Documentation](TODO documentation).

 ## Installation